 A reference to the Led Zeppelin song “Stairway to Heaven.”
 Sample lyrics: “There’s a lady who’s sure/All that glitters is gold/And she’s buying a stairway to heaven.”

 Retsyn is a trademarked ingredient of Certs breath mints.

 Paula Cole—that’s who he looks like.

-Paula Cole is a singer-songwriter of the Tori Amos/Sarah McLachlan school.
+Paula Cole is an American singer-songwriter.
 Her 1996 single “Where Have All the Cowboys Gone?” was all over the radio, and she won a Grammy for Best New Artist in 1998.
 Cole was one of the original artists in the traveling Lilith Fair.

 Check out the headband.
 He must have joined Loverboy.

 Loverboy was an extremely popular hard rock band during the early 1980s, with hits such as “Working for the Weekend” and “Hot Girls in Love.”